benlowry/chromeos-dev-setup/README.md

 - Dropbox requires connecting your account
 - Emby requires adding your music library
 - Deluge is running and the password is `deluge`

+## Backing up and restoring
+You can backup your fully configured chroot with:

+    cd /usr/local/chroots/
+    sudo edit-chroot -b my_chroot_name
+    mv *.zip ~/Downloads

+This will generate a zip file you can safeguard on any external storage because it will be deleted by ChromeOS if it does a powerwash.
+To restore the zip:

+    cd /usr/local/chroots/
+    cp ~/Downloads/my_chroot*.zip .
+    sudo edit-chroot -r my_chroot_name
+    rm -rf *.zip

 ## Accessing servers
 ### Cloud9 http://127.0.0.1:8080